-Your review comments should NOT include any comments that could identify you, or your level of expertise.
+Your review comments should NOT include any comments that could identify you, your level of expertise or the scores you have awarded to the applicant.

-Research Excellence Criterion
+A. Research Excellence Criterion

 There is no simple definition of Research Excellence.
 Proposals may build directly on prior work, or may involve a speculative leap forward.
 It may involve progress along an established research direction or a tangential switch into a new or different area, or may bring together expertise and approaches from different discipline areas.
-All of these approaches could demonstrate excellence, so your judgment should not simply be based on which approach has been adopted.
+All of these approaches could demonstrate excellence, so your judgement should not simply be based on which approach has been adopted.

 A proposal that demonstrates excellence can be characterised by terms such as: novel, ambitious, timely, exciting, at the international forefront, adventurous, elegant, or transformative but need not demonstrate all of them.
 Often you might expect to see a plausible hypothesis, with some basis within the published literature, and clearly identified objectives that sensibly test that hypothesis.
-However proposals do not need to be hypotheses driven and may instead focus on an exploratory approach or the development of a new technology.
+However, proposals do not need to be hypotheses driven and may instead focus on an exploratory approach or the development of a new technology.
 Certainty of outcome is not an indicator of excellence, but neither is an incremental approach necessarily an indicator that a proposal lacks excellence.